meirisoda/school_fall2023/PSCL389/EXAM2/Exam 2 Planning.md

 #### Maintain focus on the goal
 ### Top-Down vs Bottom-Up Processing
 #### Bottom-Up Processes
-Emotions, desires, urges involve automatic
+Emotions, desires, urges involve automatic and prepotent responses Strong signals
+#### Top-Down Processing
+Look at the gola dn
 ## (12) Increasing Happiness - Perspective Taking and Goals.
 How might someone increase their long-term happiness using these strategies?
 [[12 Reading Notes]]
 Mention the broaden and build theory!!!